Skip to content

 Moderate stakesFriendly wager or betELO points rise and fall per match

-Competition without design is a coin flip.
-Design it right, and every duel becomes a learning event.
-One round takes 3 minutes.
-That’s all retrieval practice needs.
+Competition with no design is a coin flip.
+Design it well and every duel turns into a learning event.
+A single round runs 3 minutes.
+That’s all retrieval practice ever asked for.

 “The best moments in our lives are not the passive, receptive, relaxing times.
 The best moments usually occur if a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile.” — Mihaly Csikszentmihalyi, Flow: The Psychology of Optimal Experience (1990)